CescoP81/GalileiOstiglia/4a/Informatica/UD 4 - Liste/readme.md

 - [x] writeToFile Open a file and write the number of the list in it.
 - [x] loadFromFile Create a list with values from a specific file.
 - [x] mergeList Merge the second list into the first list.

+**p02.c**
+Example of a list with nodes containing a structure.
+- [x] addTesta Add a new node to the head of the list.
+- [x] showLista Show all nodes of a list.
+- [x] writeToFile Open a file and write the structures of the list in it.
+- [x] loadFromFile Open a file and read each structure and create a list with them.